-At its August 10, 2017 meeting, the Board of Directors (Board) awarded a contract to Tetra Tech, Inc. (TetraTech) for \$920,000 and a 10% contingency for a not to exceed amount of \$1,012,000 to provide professional engineering design and permitting services for the West Chandler Avenue Well, the South Croddy Way Well, and the Pipeline Project.
+At its August 10, 2017 meeting, the Board of Directors (Board) awarded a contract to Tetra Tech, Inc. (TetraTech) for \$920,000 and a 10% contingency for an amount not to exceed \$1,012,000 to provide professional engineering design and permitting services for the West Chandler Avenue Well, the South Croddy Way Well, and the Pipeline Project.